The Norwegian Fuel Cell and Hydrogen Systems Laboratory (N-FCH)

 The N-FCH Centre is a research infrastructure project funded by the Norwegian Research Council.
-The first phase of the project is from 2016 to 2018, where the goal is to establish the new N-FCH research infrastructure.
+The first phase of the project was from 2016 to 2018, where the goal was to establish the new N-FCH research infrastructure.
 IFE is obligated to operate the N-FCH Systems Laboratory until 2026.

 More information about IFE Hynor Hydrogen Technology Centre

 More info about the Norwegian FCH research infrastructure project: www.sintef.no/projectweb/nfch/

 More info about MoZEES RA3 research topics: www.mozees.no